Grace Slick: Early life and education

-Slick worked as a model at an I. Magnin department store for three years.
+After graduating, Slick worked as a model at an I. Magnin department store for three years.
 She also started composing music, including a contribution to a short film by her husband, Jerry Slick.

+Music career

 1965–1966: The Great Society

 The Great Society in 1965: Grace is carried by her then–husband, Jerry Slick.
 His brother, Darby Slick, is at right.

 In August 1965, Slick read an article in the San Francisco Chronicle about the newly formed Jefferson Airplane.
 Despite being situated in the growing musical center of San Francisco, Slick only half-heartedly considered music for a profession until she watched the band live at The Matrix.
 As a result, Slick (vocals, guitar), accompanied by husband Jerry Slick (drums), Jerry's brother Darby Slick (lead guitar), and David Miner (bass guitar) formed a group called the Great Society.
 On October 15, 1965, the band made its debut performance at a venue known as the Coffee Gallery.
 Soon after, Slick composed the psychedelic piece "White Rabbit".
 The song, which she is purported to have written in an hour, is a reflection on the hallucinogenic effects of psychedelic drugs; when performed live, it featured a speedier tempo and was an instant favorite among the band's followers.

 Although Slick was an equal contributor to the Great Society's original material, Darby Slick pushed the band toward becoming a raga-influenced psychedelic act.
 By late 1965, they had become a popular attraction in the Bay Area.
 Between October and December 1965, the Great Society entered Golden State Recorders and recorded several tracks under the supervision of Sly Stone.
 One single emerged from the demos, the Darby Slick-penned "Somebody to Love", the "B" side to "Free Advice", on the locally based Autumn Records subsidiary label "North Beach".
 Grace Slick supplied vocals, guitar, piano, and recorder.

 Also during Slick's Great Society period, she was responsible for her friend, Jeannie Piersol picking up singing experience.

 1966–1972: Jefferson Airplane

 In late 1966, Jefferson Airplane's singer Signe Toly Anderson decided to leave the band to raise her child, and Jack Casady asked Slick to join them.
 Slick stated that she joined the Airplane because it was run in a professional manner, unlike the Great Society.
 With Slick on board, Jefferson Airplane began recording new music, and they turned in a more psychedelic direction than their former folk-rock style.
 Surrealistic Pillow included new recordings of "White Rabbit" and "Somebody to Love", both of which became top 10 singles.

 Jefferson Airplane became one of the most popular bands in the country, and through it Slick rose to a position of prominence among female rock musicians of her time.
 In 1968, Slick performed "Crown of Creation" on The Smothers Brothers Comedy Hour in blackface and ended the performance with a Black Panther raised fist.
-In an appearance on a 1969 episode of The Dick Cavett Show, she became the first person to say "motherfucker" on television during a performance of "We Can Be Together".